-For too long, passenger mobility, freight and logistics have been allowed to live separate existences in which policies, infrastructure, vehicles and energy sources are not integrated or assessed jointly.
-This separation has several drawbacks such as lack of data, interoperability and collaboration between key actors, which in turn impedes urban nodes in their efforts to increase efficiency, capacity utilisation and accessibility across all modes of transport and for the benefit of society at large.
-An effective and swift transition to zero emissions and climate resilient transport systems in Europe requires that passenger and freight transport no longer are addressed separately and in isolation from one another.
-In MOVE21 this integration will take place on the following levels:
+For too long, passenger mobility, freight, and logistics had been allowed to exist separately, with policies, infrastructure, vehicles, and energy sources not integrated or assessed jointly.
+This separation had several drawbacks, such as a lack of data, interoperability, and collaboration between key actors, which in turn impeded urban nodes in their efforts to increase efficiency, capacity utilisation, and accessibility across all modes of transport for the benefit of society at large.
+An effective and swift transition to zero-emissions and climate-resilient transport systems in Europe required that passenger and freight transport no longer be addressed separately and in isolation from one another.
+In MOVE21, this integration took place on the following levels:

-The overall innovation methodology is based on a user-centric and dynamic open innovation process.
-The three Living Labs will, under real-life conditions, co-create, test, deploy, and upscale (combinations of) technological and non-technological mobility innovations.
-Oslo, Gothenburg and Hamburg commit to maintain the Living Labs beyond the lifetime of the Project.
-Maintaining a Living Lab and its results is a known challenge.
-In MOVE21, specific activities are developed to maximise the sustainability of the Living Labs in the cities: (i) by uptake of new knowledge and skills within city governments, (ii) by strengthening local innovation ecosystems and networks through specific Innovation Co-Creation Partnerships, and (iii) by exploring and evaluating sustainable business models for the Living Labs as part of MOVE21.
-The following activities are deployed to maximise the impact and sustainability of the Living Labs:
+The overall innovation methodology was based on a user-centric and dynamic open innovation process.
+The three Living Labs, under real-life conditions, co-created, tested, deployed, and upscaled (combinations of) technological and non-technological mobility innovations.
+Oslo, Gothenburg and Hamburg committed to maintain the Living Labs beyond the lifetime of the Project.
+Maintaining a Living Lab and its results was a known challenge.
+In MOVE21, specific activities were developed to maximise the sustainability of the Living Labs in the cities: (i) by uptake of new knowledge and skills within city governments, (ii) by strengthening local innovation ecosystems and networks through specific Innovation Co-Creation Partnerships, and (iii) by exploring and evaluating sustainable business models for the Living Labs as part of MOVE21.
+The following activities were deployed to maximise the impact and sustainability of the Living Labs:

 Sign up to MOVE21 newsletter